Get

 Peroxide and baking soda are effective if you can smell the distinct ammonia smell that sometimes comes with cat urine.
 Cat urine is made of many chemical components, including bacteria and urea.
 When the bacterium in the urine breaks down the urea, it releases ammonia, where the smell comes from.
 However, you can also use this to find the source of the scent with peroxide and baking soda.

 Ammonia will turn white when exposed to peroxide and baking soda.
 So, if you can’t seem to get rid of the ammonia smell, spray around the area with a mixture of peroxide (3 oz.) and baking soda (1 tbsp).
-If the area turns white, you’ve got a hit, and you’ll have to clean the area with an enzyme cleaner to get rid of the smell permanently.
+If the area turns white, you’ve got a hit, and you’ll need to clean it with an enzyme cleaner to permanently remove the smell.

 baking soda